Soul Matters Small Group Packets

 Many adults who enjoy our worship services find that continuing the conversation in a small group setting deepens the experience, and creates lasting friendships.
 Small groups help to deepen our knowledge of others and ourselves through spiritual enrichment and sharing.

-Small groups meet once or twice a month, typically at First Universalist or in members’ homes on a rotating basis.
+Small groups meet once or twice a month, typically at First Universalist, in members’ homes, or virtually on Zoom.
 There are daytime and evening gatherings.
-Groups can range in size, but ideally, consist of 6-10 regularly attending members.
-The range of subjects in small groups is vast and can include philosophical explorations into meaning, the nature of celebrations and holidays, social justice concerns, faith development, or any other topics that group members find relevant and spiritually enriching.
+Groups can range in size, but ideally, consist of 6 – 10 regularly attending members.
+The range of subjects in small groups is vast and can include philosophical explorations into meaning, the nature of religious holidays, social justice concerns, faith development, or any other topics that group members find relevant and spiritually enriching.
+Many groups use monthly thematic Soul Matters resources to structure their time together.

-To join a small group or learn more about small groups, please contact the church office.
+To join a small group or learn more about small groups, please contact Rev. Hillary.

 uu color stripe